 - State Lab, Lab Corp and Oxford Lab

-EHR is Going to Take the Work Out of Your Work Flow
+EHR Takes the Work Out of Work Flow.

-EHR will create one record for one patient that will be accessible all over the state.
-Once transition is complete, you will not have to:
+EHR creates one record for one patient that is accessible all over the state.

-- Log into multiple program platforms at intake.
+- Logging into multiple program platforms at intake.

-- Get up from your desk 10 times to print off forms for a patient file.
+- Repeatedly getting up from your desk to print forms for a patient file.

-EHR is Going to Make a Difference in Your Day
+EHR Makes a Big Difference in Your Day.

-EHR comes with equipment and accessories!
-Scanners to scan in drivers licenses so that you have a picture of the client on the banner of your screen, signature pads for patients’ use, bar code scanners for inventory control, and computer/laptops where needed!
-All of this will allow you to:
+EHR is compatible with scanners to scan in drivers licenses for the banner on the screen and insurance cards, signature pads for patients’ use, and bar code scanners for inventory control!
+All of this allows us to:

 - Streamline the appointment process and clerical procedures.